Internet protocol suite: Adoption

 The spread of TCP/IP was fueled further in June 1989, when the University of California, Berkeley agreed to place the TCP/IP code developed for BSD UNIX into the public domain.
 Various corporate vendors, including IBM, included this code in commercial TCP/IP software releases.
 For Windows 3.1, the dominant PC operating system among consumers in the first half of the 1990s, Peter Tattam's release of the Trumpet Winsock TCP/IP stack was key to bringing the Internet to home users.
 Trumpet Winsock allowed TCP/IP operations over a serial connection (SLIP or PPP).
 The typical home PC of the time had an external Hayes-compatible modem connected via an RS-232 port with an 8250 or 16550 UART which required this type of stack.
-Later, Microsoft would release their own TCP/IP add-on stack for Windows for Workgroups 3.11 and a native stack in Windows 95.
+Later, Microsoft would release its own TCP/IP add-on stack for Windows for Workgroups 3.11 and a native stack in Windows 95.
 These events helped cement TCP/IP's dominance over other protocols on Microsoft-based networks, which included IBM's Systems Network Architecture (SNA), and on other platforms such as Digital Equipment Corporation's DECnet, Open Systems Interconnection (OSI), and Xerox Network Systems (XNS).

 Nonetheless, for a period in the late 1980s and early 1990s, engineers, organizations and nations were polarized over the issue of which standard, the OSI model or the Internet protocol suite, would result in the best and most robust computer networks.

 Formal specification and standards

 The technical standards underlying the Internet protocol suite and its constituent protocols have been delegated to the Internet Engineering Task Force (IETF).

 The characteristic architecture of the Internet protocol suite is its broad division into operating scopes for the protocols that constitute its core functionality.
-The defining specifications of the suite are RFC 1122 and 1123, which broadly outlines four abstraction layers (as well as related protocols); the link layer, IP layer, transport layer, and application layer, along with support protocols.
+The defining specifications of the suite are RFC 1122 and 1123, which broadly outline four abstraction layers (as well as related protocols); the link layer, IP layer, transport layer, and application layer, along with support protocols.
 These have stood the test of time, as the IETF has never modified this structure.
 As such a model of networking, the Internet protocol suite predates the OSI model, a more comprehensive reference framework for general networking systems.

+A successor Internet Protocol version 6 (IPv6) was developed to address issues such as IPv4 address exhaustion.